danvega/danvega-dev/blog/2019/02/13/html-template-tag.md

 In a more complex example where there is a lot more markup involved it can become very cumbersome to create elements, nodes as well as dealing with attributes and classes.
 In this instance, a great solution is [The Content Element Template](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template).
 I also realized that a lot of developers (beginning and vets) might not know what this is or why we would use it.

-In this article, I am going to take a look at the template tag in HTML & Vanilla JavaScript.
+In this article, I am going to take a look at the `<template/>` tag in HTML & Vanilla JavaScript.
 When you know why this tag exists it might make more sense why its used in Vue Single File Components.

 ## The Content Element Template